Data Protection

 Background

 Since the creation of the Hippocratic Oath around 400 B.C., protecting the privacy of patients has been a key component of the physicians’ code of conduct.
 However, over time, health information use has expanded into many organizations and individuals who are not subject to medical ethics codes, including employers, insurers, government program administrators, attorneys, and others.
 Additionally, advancements in technology have given rise to fitness trackers, wearable devices, extended reality technology, and other new gadgets that collect, process, and make inferences relating to health information.
+Data brokers use opaque algorithms to build profiles on individuals, including using health information.
 There are few settled rules regarding the sharing and use of health data collected and used for these purposes.

 As the use of health data has spread across more industries and technologies, regulatory protections for this highly sensitive and deeply personal information have grown fragmented and complex.
 For example, there are some protections that apply only to information held by government agencies, and others that apply to specific groups, such as school children.
 Some protections also apply to specific medical conditions or types of information, such as information related to HIV/AIDS or substance abuse treatment.